Domino on Linux/Unix, Troubleshooting, Best Practices, Tips and more ...

 But it is only available with the standard build for Domino including Verse, Nomad server and OnTime.
 And also a separate image for Traveler.

-The ready to use container image is built based on the Domino and Traveler web-kits using the same community build script by in house at HCL.
+The ready to use container image is built based on the Domino and Traveler web-kits using the same community build script by HCL.

 But there are a couple of benefits using the open source container image build script on your own.